Ayaan-Imran/Ayaan-Imran/README.md

 ## About me
 Hi!
-My name is **Ayaan Imran**, but I like to me called **"Analoger"** in the digital world.
+My name is **Ayaan Imran**, but I like to be called **"Analoger"** in the digital world.
 I am currently 14 years old.
-Even though I and a Pakistani from blood, I reside in a country called "Kuwait"; but after around 4 years
-, I would like to go back to my home country.
+I am and have been currently living in Kuwait for my entire life.
 From childhood, I always gravitated towards the "tech side" of everything.
 I am a _self taught_ student and I think of myself as an "intermediate" in programming.

 ## What programming language do I use?